 The bomb planted by Colonel Claus von Stauffenberg was detonated, not in one of the large bunkers, but in a barracks buildings used for conferences.
 It lies close to the entrance to the complex.
 Today its ruined remains contain only a memorial to Stauffenberg and the 5,000 suspected conspirators who were executed in the wake of the failed plot.
 Standing here, even though you are familiar with the story, the hackles rise on your back with the thought of what might have been.
 Those questions resurface.
-What if the conference had been held one of the large bunkers instead?
+What if the conference had been held in one of the large bunkers instead – where the thick double-layer of would have magnified the blast?
 What if Stauffenberg had put his case down in another place?
 What if it hadn’t been moved?
 What if he’d deployed his second bomb?
 What if it had succeeded?
 Would it have made a difference anyway?

 The whole site now contains only ruined remains.
 The retreating Germans blew it up in January 1945, a few days before the Russian Army rolled into the forest.
 Our enthusiastic guide takes us to each building.
 The larger bunkers have a two to four-metre thick concrete inner shell and a four to five metre outer shell.
 Inside Hermann Göring’s bunker or Stauffenberg co-conspirator General Erich Fellgiebel’s teleprinter exchange, the structures are, more or less, intact.
 We are taken through dark, narrow, tunnels into the damp and dripping blackness within.
 They are oppressive spaces, booby-trapped now with rusty iron rods which protrude from the shattered concrete.
 It’s almost impossible to believe that some form of daily life existed here, that ordinary people did ordinary things.